 Ham and Cheese Stuffed Potatoes – baked potatoes stuffed with a luscious creamy ham and cheese filling.
 Great for using up leftovers!

-I don't know about you, but I really hate to throw away food.
+I don’t know about you, but I really do not like to throw away food.
 I mean I really, really dislike it.
 When I have to throw away something out of the fridge, all I can see is dollars and cents going into the trash can.